kajott/adventofcode/2018/11/README.md

 The first optimization step is to pre-compute a matrix with NxN sub-square sums for each size and then finding the maximum.
 This already reduced the computation time to 3% of the initial approach for me.
 But the pre-computation itself was still implemented in a naive manner, so I optimized this again and got down to less than five seconds for the full solution in Python.

+An alternate solution is making use of a [summed-area table](https://en.wikipedia.org/wiki/Summed-area_table), and this is indeed the optimal approach in terms of code size and performance.

-In C, I got down to less than 100 milliseconds, *including* compilation (40 ms without).
+In C, I got the two fastest Python implementations down to less than 100 milliseconds each, *including* compilation.
+(Without that, the SAT solution takes are mere 20 milliseconds to run.)
 This time, compiler optimization was a net win, i.e. it makes the code so much faster (~3x) that the longer compile times are more than compensated.

 * Part 1, Python: 216 bytes, ~100 ms
 * Part 2, Python (naive): 281 bytes, ~10 minutes
 * Part 2, Python (pre-summed matrix): 335 bytes, ~15 s
 * Part 2, Python (optimized pre-summed matrix): 385 bytes, ~3.5 s
+* Part 2, Python (SAT): 331 bytes, ~2.5 s
-* Part 2, C: 438 bytes, <100 ms
+* Part 2, C (optimized pre-summed matrix): 438 bytes, <100 ms
+* Part 2, C (SAT): 381 bytes, <100 ms